evg4b/modern-json-formatter/worker-core/README.md

 # WASMs for modern-json-formatter

-Custom json tokenizer written in GO and compiled to WASM.
+Custom JSON tokenizer written in GO and compiled to WASM.

 ## Schema

-The output of the tokenizer is a schema that represents the json structure and values.
+The output of the tokenizer is a schema that represents the JSON structure and values.

 ### Primitive nodes